 It wasn’t until the 1980s that the theatre truly returned to being a live performance house – many famous faces played in concert at the venue, including Dolly Parton, Duran Duran, Bon Jovi, David Bowie and U2.
 The musical Time opened in 1986 and ran for two years, but not before a hefty renovation of the interior had taken place to accommodate the productions physical demands and special effects.

 Facing demolition, with the intention of converting the site into a car park, the theatre was saved in 1991 after an aggressive campaign, and has played host to musicals almost exclusively since – shows from Grease, to the record-breaking run of We Will Rock You, The Bodyguard, and was also home to the Broadway-transfer of An American in Paris.
-In 2018, the theatre will see te transfer of Jim Steinman musical Bat Out of Hell after a successful run at the London Coliseum the previous summer.
+As of 2018, the theatre hosts the transfer of Jim Steinman musical Bat Out of Hell after a successful run at the London Coliseum the previous summer.

 Fun Fact – the Dominion Theatre is said to be haunted!
 Some patrons have heard the voice of a child giggling, and some have spotted the ghost of a brewery worker, perhaps belonging to one of the victims of the London Beer Flood of 1814.